Anomalous bunching of nearly indistinguishable bosons: Perturbations to indistinguishable bosons

-We note that this equation has no linear terms in $\epsilon$, which is consistent with the stability theorem.
-By replacing $X_{i,j}$ by its value, we obtain that the variation in the bunching probability, which we denote as $\delta P_n$, is given by
+We note that this equation has no linear terms in $\epsilon$, which is consistent with the stationarity theorem.
+By plugging in the definition of $X_{i,j}$, we obtain the variation of the bunching probability, namely

-Our aim is to understand whether $\delta P_n$ can be strictly positive, which would show that bunching probabilities are not always locally maximized by a state of indistinguishable bosons.
-To do so we first demonstrate an upper bound on $\delta P_n$ related to the maximum eigenvalue of the $F$ matrix and subsequently we demonstrate how to saturate this upper bound.
-Since $\Delta$ is a Gram matrix, it admits a unique Cholesky decomposition where $K$ is the rank of $\Delta$ and $\bm{u}^{k}$ is a set of $K$ $n$-dimensional vectors \cite{gloub1996matrix}.
-Using this fact together with Eq.~\eqref{eq:sumrowcolumnF} and $||\bm{v}||=1$, we can rewrite Eq.~\eqref{eq:second_order_bunching_with_vi} as
+Our aim is to determine whether $\delta P_n$ could possibly be positive, which would mean that the bunching probabilities are not always locally maximized by the state of indistinguishable photons.
+To do so, we first demonstrate an upper bound on $\delta P_n$ related to the maximum eigenvalue of $F$ and subsequently show how to saturate this upper bound.
+Since $\Delta$ is a positive semidefinite (Gram) matrix, it admits a decomposition $\Delta=M^{\dagger}M$, where $M$ is a $K\times n$ matrix and $K$ is the rank of $\Delta$.
+Specifically,

-It is important to note that the matrix $F$ is also p.s.d., as shown in Appendix \ref{appendix:F_psd}, so the first term of the previous equation is always non-negative.
-Moreover, we can bound it by